JEE Exam > JEE Notes > Mock Tests for JEE Main and Advanced 2025 > Revision Notes: Classification of Elements & Periodicity in Properties

 Both beryllium compound BeO and Be(OH)2 are amphoteric in nature while compound BaO and Sr(OH)2 are basic in nature, they form alkaline solution in H2O.

-The document Classification of Elements & Periodicity in Properties Class 11 Notes Chemistry Chapter 3 is a part of the NEET Course NCERT Exemplar & Revision Notes for NEET.
+The document Classification of Elements & Periodicity in Properties Class 11 Notes Chemistry Chapter 3 is a part of the JEE Course Mock Tests for JEE Main and Advanced 2025.

 FAQs on Classification of Elements & Periodicity in Properties Class 11 Notes Chemistry Chapter 3

-4. What are some periodic trends in properties of elements?
+5. What are the periodic trends in the properties of elements?

 Download as PDF